-Laduma presents its 360° VR content at trade shows worldwide as well as managing content activations on behalf of its clients, whether it be for sports clubs, luxury travel companies or other global brands.
+Laduma presents its 360° VR innovation and content at trade shows worldwide as well as managing content activations on behalf of its clients, whether it be for sports clubs, luxury travel companies or other global brands.

 MIPTV is a global TV and digital marketplace, which takes place annually in Cannes and attracts over 11,000 decision-makers from around the globe.
 2017’s event saw Laduma the launch of our one-of-a-kind 360° VR content library.
 Named The caVRn, it contains a vast quantity of licensable VR clips including sports, travel and wellness content.

 With so much varied content to showcase, we needed to find a way that enabled show attendees to experience as much as possible during a short visit to the Laduma booth.
 As they may not be overly familiar with VR, viewers often ask demonstrators to help them adjust their viewing experience, select content for them and then activate it.
 This wastes valuable minutes during which content could be exhibited.

 The solution was to put the viewer in charge, reduce the need for them to have to fumble with headset controls or make adjustments, and to enable them to be able to experience any of the 1000’s of clips from The caVRn with just the swipe of a finger.

 We chatted with Simone Vitale and Tommy Pickersgill two of Laduma’s expert developers about why and how they developed a technical solution.

 The tech is a bespoke solution for remote controlling and monitoring the delivery of VR content, therefore allowing the user play the content from a separate device.

 Q: Explain what the main challenges are when demoing VR content?